gu1729/pdbdump/README.md

+# Name
+pdbdump - dump content of PDB files (program databases)

 # Synopsis
+`pdbdump.exe [OPTION]...
+[FILTER]... [pdb-file]...`

+# Description
 pdbdump is a tool for dumping the content of PDB files to stdout.

 PDB files (program databases) are produced by Microsoft Visual Studio during the build of a project, for example C++ projects.
 They hold debugging information, such as the user-defined types, enumerations, functions etc.

-pdbdump outputs these information in JSON, XML or SQLite3, thus allowing for further processing, such as some static code analysis.
+pdbdump outputs these information in JSON, XML or SQLite3.
+This allows for further processing, such as static code analysis.
 For example, one may track the growth of the size of some critical structs over time, check packing of structs, generate some documentation etc.

 Hint: the pdbdump tool only works on PDB files that have been generated using the linker option `/DEBUG:FULL`.

-# Usage

-`pdbdump.exe [OPTION]...
-[FILTER]... [pdb-file]...`

 ## Options

 --help        show this help
+--version     show version number
 --json        output JSON, default
 --xml         output XML
-    --sqlite3     output SQLite3, including code for table generation
+--sqlite3     output SQLite3, including table generation

 ## Filter
 PDB files contain a lot of information, much of which might not be of interest to you.
-To keep processes fast and output small, you may filter the output according to your needs.
+To keep processes fast and output small, you can filter the output according to your needs.

 A filter option is a regular expression starting with either `+` (for adding content) or `-` (for ignoring content).
-Next follows the `symbol::`and then some regex.
+Next follows the tag `symbol::` and then some regex.

 For example, to select the `length` property, use the filter

 `+symbol::length`

-Selecting all properties starting with `virtual` can be achieved by
+Select all properties starting with `virtual`

 `+symbol::virtual.*`

-Discarding all properties containing an `e` (for whatever reason) is done via
+Discard all properties containing an `e` (for whatever reason)

 `-symbol::.*e.*`

-Dumping all properties for each symbol is simply
+Dump all properties for each symbol

 `+symbol::.*`

-By default, only `name`, `symIndexId` and `symTag` for each symbol are dumped.
+By default, only `name`, `symIndexId` and `symTag` are dumped.

 # Examples
 Dump some minimal information for each symbol in JSON format.

 `pdbdump.exe test.pdb`